Denis Genreau: Youth

 Genreau earned his first call-up to the Australia U23 squad in January 2020 for the AFC U-23 Championship hosted in Thailand.
 He played in the opening group match against Thailand, helping his side secure a 2–1 victory.
 Although he did not feature in the remainder of the group stage, he made a second-half appearance in the semi-final against South Korea.
 He made one more appearance in the third-place playoff against Uzbekistan, where Australia won 1–0, securing their place in the 2020 Summer Olympics in Tokyo.

 On 13 July 2021, Genreau was announced to play for Australia in the Olympics, marking the country's first Olympic football squad since 2008.
 On 22 July 2021, he made his Olympic debut against Argentina, helping his side win a 2–0 upset in their opening group match.
-Despite starting in all three games, Genreau would find his side finishing bottom of the group after loses against Spain and Egypt.
+Despite starting in all three games, Genreau would find his side finishing bottom of the group after losses against Spain and Egypt.